-2.7.2 Vice-Chair
+2.8.2 Vice-Chair

-The Vice-Chair is a volunteer position selected by the SSAC members.
-The Vice-Chair substitutes for the Chair, as needed, serves on the Administrative Committee of the SSAC, and serves as the Chair of the Membership Committee.
+The Vice-Chair is a volunteer position elected by the SSAC members.
+The Vice-Chair substitutes for the Chair as needed, serves on the Administrative Committee of the SSAC, and serves as the Chair of the Membership Committee.
 The Vice Chair is elected to a three-year term of office that is renewable indefinitely.
-It does not require appointment by the ICANN Board of Directors.
+This term is not required to align with the elected member's membership term.

-2.7.2.1 Vice Chair Election
+2.8.2.1 Vice Chair Election